IanSeyler/wozmon_x86-64/README.md

 ## Usage

-* On startup a `\\` will be displayed
+* On startup a `\` will be displayed.

-* Wozmon will intrepret any hexadecimal value as a memory address.
+* Wozmon will interpret any hexadecimal value as a memory address.
 Wozmon will display the memory address and the 8-bit value at that address.

 ```
 1E0000